 - 2 tsp soy sauce

 - 5 – 6 lettuce leaves, shredded

 - handful of mint leaves (optional)

-Combine all the marinade ingredients in a bowl.
-Mix in the beef strips and leave aside.
+- Combine all the marinade ingredients in a bowl.
+Mix in the beef strips and set aside.

-Cook your rice noodles as directed on the packaging and leave it in strainer until needed.
+- Cook your rice noodles as directed on the packaging and leave it in a strainer until needed.

-In a large fry pan or skillet on high, add 1 tbsp of oil and cook the the beef strips until done.
+- Bring a large fry pan or skillet to high temperature.
+Add 1 tbsp of oil and flash fry the beef strips until medium/medium-rare.

-In each bowl, place the rice noodles in first and then all the toppings on top.
-Pour the nuoc mam sauce over the top and finish with crushed peanuts.
+- In each bowl, place the rice noodles in first and then all the toppings on top.
+Pour the dressing over the top and finish with crushed peanuts (if using).

 - If you’ve got a cheaper cut of beef steak then it’s worth tenderising it first.
 To do this, add 1/2 tsp of baking soda and rub it into the meat.
 Cover with cling wrap and leave for 20 minutes.
 Then wash the meat thoroughly with water and pat dry with paper towels.